hamproductions/the-sorter/README.md

 #### Pre-commit Validation

-The pre-commit hook checks that:
-1. Your commit message follows the conventional commit format
+The pre-commit hook checks that your commit message follows the conventional commit format.
-2. The version has been updated if non-version files are changed
-3. Version-related files are in sync

 ### Pre-commit Hook

-This project includes a pre-commit hook that checks if the version has been updated before allowing a commit.
-This ensures that version changes are not forgotten when making changes to the codebase.
+This project includes a pre-commit hook that ensures commit messages follow the conventional commit format.
+This standardization is essential for automated versioning and changelog generation with release-it.

 The pre-commit hook:
-- Checks if any non-version files are being committed
-- If so, verifies that the version has been updated since the last commit
+- Validates that commit messages follow the conventional commit format
-- Ensures that version-related files are in sync
+- Skips validation for merge commits and release commits

 If you're setting up the project for the first time or after a fresh clone, run: